Thendral Vandhu Ennai Thodum

-Thendral Vandhu Ennai Thodum is an Indian Tamil-language television series which aired on Star Vijay and streamed on Disney+ Hotstar from 2021 to 2023.
-It is a remake of the television series Khelaghor which originally aired on Star Jalsha, although the plot eventually deviates.
+Thendral Vandhu Ennai Thodum is an Indian Tamil-language television series which aired on Star Vijay.
+It is a remake of the television series Khelaghor which originally aired on Star Jalsha, although the plot eventually deviates from the original plotline.
 The series premiered on 16 August 2021 and concluded on 11 November 2023, spanning 686 episodes.

-Thendral Vandhu Ennai Thodum was dubbed in Telugu as Chirugaali Veechene, which aired on Star Maa from 10 October 2022 to 2 May 2023, with streaming available on Disney+ Hotstar.
+Thendral Vandhu Ennai Thodum was dubbed in Telugu as Chirugaali Veechene, which aired on Star Maa from 10 October 2022 to 2 May 2023.
 However, Chirugaali Veechene was cancelled after airing only 177 episodes out of the planned 686.
 Thendral Vandhu Ennai Thodum began re-airing on Colors Tamil on 23 June 2025.